yale-winter/Draw-Note-Unity-Hololens-2-Sprint/README.md

 # Draw-Note-Unity-Hololens-2-Sprint
-(C#, Unity, HoloLens 2, AR, MRTK2, UWP, HoloLens 2 Emulator)
+(C#, Unity, HoloLens 2, AR, MRTK2, HoloLens 2 Emulator)

 **Disclaimer:** Not yet tested on a HoloLens 2 (and needs changes.)